 Left to Right: Drs.
-Jennifer Dominguez, Mary Yurashevich, Mathew Buck, Ashraf Habib (Chief), Terrence Allen, Abigail Melnick, and Jennifer Lee.
+Jennifer Dominguez, Mary Yurashevich, Mathew Buck, Ashraf Habib (Chief), Terrence Allen, Abigail Melnick, and Jennifer Mehdiratta.
 Not Pictured: Drs.
 Adeyemi Olufolabi, and Zaneta Strouch.

 The vocation of women’s anesthesiology requires flexibility, sacrifice and steadfast dedication.
 For members of Duke Anesthesiology’s Division of Women’s Anesthesia (DWA), however, these challenges are part and parcel of the incredible sense of fulfillment that comes from working in this specialty.

 The DWA is responsible for obstetric, gynecologic oncologic, ophthalmologic and urologic anesthesia at Duke.
 The majority of cases are obstetric.
 Although the work hours this specialty demands can be grueling, the opportunities for professional growth are limitless.
 Faculty and trainees working in the DWA gain invaluable experience in a variety of complex and highly stimulating cases and enjoy the benefit of the unique spirit of collaboration that this type of work environment engenders.